LearningLocker/docs/src/http-statement-deletion.md

 You may choose to terminate one or all batch deletions for an organisation using the following commands.

-_Note that if a deletion has issued a worker job to delete a batch, it may delete up to 1000 records before the termination command is respected._
+_Note that if a deletion is currently in progress and a worker job to delete a batch has been issued, up to 1000 records may be deleted before the termination command is respected._

 _This is due to how we batch the deletions into blocks of 1000.
 Once a batch has started, it cannot be stopped without manually stopping the Worker's Node process running the deletion job.
 However, no subsequent batches will be processed once that batch has finished._